 - 5. Inactive/inactive means the voter may have been inactive for 2 federal elections.
 In which case, the county auditor should be contacted to investigate if removal is in order.

-Additionally, the column all the way on the right, called “precinct” are links to click to see all voters registered in the selected precinct.
-And at the bottom of the search results is an “export” link to download the search results in an excel csv file.
+Additionally, in the column all the way on the right, called “precinct,” are links to click to see all voters registered in the selected precinct.
+Lastly, at the bottom of the search results is an “export” link to download the search results in an excel csv file.

 Challenging a Voter’s Registration